 Credit risk is the risk of financial loss to the Company if a counterparty fails to meet an obligation under contract.
-Credit risk exposure arises with respect to the Company's cash and amounts receivable.
+Credit risk exposure arises with respect to the Company's cash, amounts receivable and deposit.
 The risk exposure is limited because the Company's cash is held with highly rated financial institutions in interest-bearing accounts, the amounts receivable consist of sales taxes receivable from the Government of Canada, and the deposit is held by UMS Canada.